KrisKasprzak/FlickerFreePrint/README.md

 <b><h3>
 WARNING
        <br>
-       This library is intended to be used with a wide variet of MCU's.
-A special library (dtostrf.h) is needed for some MCU's.
-This library is delivered with certian MCU's that require it, but not all.
+       This library is intended to be used with a wide variety of MCU's.
+A special library (dtostrf.h) is needed for some MCU's and is delivered with certian MCU's that require it, but not all.
 If you get a compile error "no such file or directory: dtostrf.h", uncomment this line in FlickerFreePrint.h (around line 50 or so) so the compiler can include it.
 I have this commented out as few MCU's need it.
 // #include <avr/dtostrf.h>

   </b></h3>